 These pertain to receivables from venturers and customers from the sale of residential and commercial lots and units.
-Real estate receivables are generally noninterest-bearing and have terms of less than one year, except for installment receivables amounting to ₱54 million and ₱55 million as at June 30, 2024 and December 31, 2023, respectively, which are collectible in monthly installment over a period of two (2) to ten (10) years and bear interest rates ranging from 18% to 21% computed on the outstanding balance of the principal.
+Real estate receivables are generally noninterest-bearing and have terms of less than one year, except for installment receivables amounting to ₱105 million and ₱30 million as at June 30, 2025 and December 31, 2024, respectively, which are collectible in monthly installment over a period of two (2) to ten (10) years and bear interest rates ranging from 18% to 21% computed on the outstanding balance of the principal.
 Title on the lots sold is passed on to the buyer only upon full settlement of the contract price.
-The noncurrent portion of the installment receivables amounted to ₱3 million as at June 30, 2024 and December 31, 2023, respectively.
+The noncurrent portion of the installment receivables amounted to ₱11 million and ₱3 million as at June 30, 2025 and December 31, 2024, respectively.

 Real estate receivables include the Group's share on the sale of the developed residential and commercial lots and golf club shares in the Eagle Ridge Golf and Residential Estates jointly developed with Sta.
-Lucia Realty and Development, Inc. (SLRDI) (see Notes 10 and 33) of the Audited Financial Statements.
+Lucia Realty and Development, Inc. (SLRDI) (see Notes 10 and 33).